Wyatt Mills: Kansas City Royals

 On June 27, 2022, Mills and minor-league starting pitcher William Fleming were traded to the Kansas City Royals in exchange for Carlos Santana.
 Through the end of the regular season, Mills pitched in 19 games for Kansas City, striking out 20 batters in 20 2/3 innings with a 4.79 ERA.
 He also pitched in 13 minor-league games with the Omaha Storm Chasers, posted a 2.57 ERA while striking out 23 batters in 14 innings.
 On December 13, Mills was designated for assignment.

 Boston Red Sox

 On December 16, 2022, Mills was traded to the Boston Red Sox for minor-league pitcher Jacob Wallace.
+Mills began the 2023 season on the injured list due to right elbow inflammation.
+He suffered additional elbow inflammation in mid-March, delaying his recovery, and was transferred to the 60-day injured list on April 16.
+On July 5, Mills underwent Tommy John surgery, ending his season.
+Following the season on November 17, the Red Sox declined to tender Mills an offer, making him a free agent.

+On November 19, 2023, Mills re-signed with the Red Sox on a two-year minor league contract.
+He returned to action in 2025 with the Triple-A Worcester Red Sox, making 32 appearances (seven starts) in which he posted a 4-2 record and 3.12 ERA with 49 strikeouts and one save across 52 innings of work.
+Mills was released by the Red Sox organization on August 3, 2025.

+Los Angeles Dodgers

+On August 16, 2025, Mills signed a minor league contract with the Los Angeles Dodgers organization.

 International career

 In October 2019, Mills was selected for the United States national baseball team for the 2019 WBSC Premier12 tournament, held in November 2019.